-Thousands are known to gather at Main Street, U.S.A.
-Disneyland for an un-frog-gettable New Year's Eve.
-Some frogs may even say it's the golden state's version of New York Times Square.
+Thousands are known to gather at Main Street, U.S.A. in Disneyland for an un-frog-gettable New Year's Eve celebration.
+Some frogs may even say it's the Golden State's version of New York's Times Square.
 Planning on celebrating New Year's Eve at Disneyland?
 Here are our best tips to manage the big crowd and even bigger entertainment.
-Bring out the noisemakers.
+Bring out the noisemakers!
 Ribbit!

-Expect to be surrounded by your new best friends, because this is Disneyland’s most crowded night of the year.
-New Year's Eve is part of holidays at Disneyland which mean you can expect regular holiday entertainment, plus special events held just for the New Year's celebration.
+Expect to be surrounded by your new best friends because this is Disneyland’s most crowded night of the year.
+New Year's Eve is part of the Holidays at Disneyland Resort, which means you can expect regular holiday entertainment, plus special events held just for the New Year's celebration.
 That’s a lot to keep track of, but we’ve broken it down by what you need to know.
-Follow our frog family tips below for celebrating New Year's Eve at Disneyland.
+Follow our Frog Family tips below for celebrating New Year's Eve at Disneyland.

 Tips for Celebrating New Year's Eve at Disneyland

 Because this year is still a bit different from past years, it is hard to predict exactly what New Year's Eve at Disneyland will be like in 2022.
 In 2021, New Year's Eve at Disneyland was the least crowded it's ever been in our froggy memories.
 The reservation system still controls park capacity, but capacity feels pretty much like pre-pandemic times in 2022.

 What we do know is that the parks will be fully decked out for the holidays with all the holiday entertainment returning.
 With parades, fireworks and snowfall, and World of Color — Season of Light it will feel just like old times.
 You can usually encounter DJs around the parks and special entertainment as well as countdowns to the new year.
 We are taking a look at what you need to know about ringing in the new year at the happiest place on earth this year.